Fraud and security, Products

 What is a one-time password (OTP)?
 Features and benefits explained

-In a world full of fraud in business communications, wouldn’t it be nice if there was a way to know you’re speaking with the right person?
-The more we conduct our lives online, the greater our need for verification solutions that protect our identities and data.
+In a world where fraud is all too common, wouldn’t it be great to have a simple way to know you’re talking to the right person?
+As more of our lives happen online, the need for easy and reliable identity verification is more important than ever.

-OTPs are a remarkably simple and cost-effective way for organizations to verify and protect their customers' and employees’ personal information.
-If you’re interested in learning more about how you can instantly validate your customers from anywhere in the world – and save your organization time and money in the process – then this guide is for you.
+OTPs are a straightforward, cost-effective solution for organizations to verify and protect their customers’ and employees’ personal information.
+If you want to learn how to instantly verify your customers from anywhere in the world while saving time and money, this guide is for you.

 What is a one-time password (OTP)?

-A one-time password (OTP) is an identity verification tool for authenticating users logging into an account, network, or system.
-A user is sent a password containing a unique string of numbers or letters that can only be used once to log in.
-Used or not, these password codes expire after a short period of time.
+A one-time password (OTP) is a quick way to verify a user’s identity when they’re logging into an account, network, or system.
+The user receives a unique code – usually a string of numbers or letters – that expires after a short period of time and they can’t reuse.

 1. A customer attempts to use their username and password from an unrecognized device